pymc-devs/pytensor/doc/extending/creating_an_op.rst

 .. note::

-    It converts the Python function to a callable object that takes as inputs Pytensor variables that were declared.
+    It converts the Python function to a callable object that takes as inputs PyTensor variables that were declared.

 .. note::
     The python function wrapped by the :func:`as_op` decorator needs to return a new